Data-driven performance optimization of gamma spectrometers with many channels: Results

-Example~1 consists of optimizing the inverse resolvability metric of the $123$~keV photopeak in a $64$-hour-long Eu-154 calibration source measurement with the LBNL M400 detector.
+Examples~1a and 1b consist of optimizing the inverse resolvability metrics of the $123$~keV and $1274$~keV photopeaks, respectively, in a $64$-hour-long Eu-154 calibration source measurement with the LBNL M400 detector.
 The parameter sweep considered $\nclus = 2$--$7$, $\ncomp = 1$--$7$, $\alpha_W \in [0, 0.01, 0.10]$, all six ML-based clustering methods, the equal-depth-bin clusterer for each $\nclus$, the edge-and-anode clusterer with $\nanode = 0$--$24$ and $\nedge=0$--$4$, $100$ random pixel, voxel, and depth bin combinations, and the four greedy algorithm variants.
-This resulted in $2481$~parameter combinations and a total of $30582$~unique models tested, which ran in ${\sim}2.5$~hours on the aforementioned hardware.
+This resulted in $2481$~parameter combinations and a total of ${\sim}30$k~unique models tested, which ran in ${\sim}2.5$~hours on the aforementioned hardware.

-Fig.~\ref{fig:example_alpha} shows that the bulk inverse resolvability of $8.320 \times 10^{-5}$ is improved to $7.571 \times 10^{-5}$ when using $\ncomp = 4$, $\alpha_W = 0.01$, $\nclus = 6$ via AgglomerativeClustering, and removing only one cluster ($\# 2$).
+In the $123$~keV case, Fig.~\ref{fig:example_alpha} shows that the bulk inverse resolvability of $8.320 \times 10^{-5}$ is improved to $7.571 \times 10^{-5}$ when using $\ncomp = 4$, $\alpha_W = 0.01$, $\nclus = 6$ via AgglomerativeClustering, and removing only one cluster ($\# 2$).
 This $10\%$ relative improvement comes at the cost of reducing the detector relative efficiency to $90\%$, and appears to manifest as a noticeable reduction in the low- and especially high-energy background on either side of the peak.
 For simplicity, the relative efficiency in this and subsequent analyses is estimated as the ratio of total counts within the input spectrum energy range relative to that of the bulk detector, rather than using any dedicated peak fits and/or background subtraction.
 We also note that the clusters found here are highly correlated with depth bin.
 While most models tested produce results similar to or worse than bulk unoptimized spectrum, there is a small tail of results similar to the best (AgglomerativeClustering) result, including the best edge-and-anode, equal-depth, and GaussianMixture results.
 The Birch, DBSCAN, OPTICS, and both random clusterers tend to perform worse than the Agglomerative, Gaussian Mixture, edge-and-anode, and equal-depth-bin clusterers.
+The top three models all use AgglomerativeClustering to remove only one cluster but differ slightly in terms of their $(\nclus, \ncomp, W_\alpha)$---from best to worst, $(6, 4, 0.01)$, $(6, 4, 0.10)$, and $(5, 7, 0.00)$.